Marapé Dunes: nature and adventure on the coast of Jequiá da Praia (AL)

 - Viewpoint

-- Arrival point at the port for the crossing to the Dunes of Marapé complex
+- Arrival point at the port for crossing

-- Meeting of the river and the sea (happens at high tide)
+- Where the river meets the sea (visible at high tide)

 - Altar of Our Lady